 Melanoma is the most dangerous type of skin cancer, but due to many years of persistent work of our leading Institute of Melanoma under the control of prof. Schachter, during last years rate of successful melanoma treatment has dramatically increased in Israel.

-When skin cancer is diagnosed and promptly treated with either immunotherapy or biological or TIL therapy, good results are observed even in patients with a progressive stage of the disease.
+When skin cancer is diagnosed and promptly treated in accordance with professor’s recommendations (surgery / immunotherapy / biological therapy / TIL therapy), good results may be achieved even in the progressive stage of the disease.

 Prof. Jacob Schachter

 Head of the Ella Lamelbaum Institute for Melanoma and Immunooncology at Sheba Academic Medical Center, Chaim Sheba Hospital, Israel.